ducakar/TextureReplacer/TextureReplacer/README.md

 Change Log
 ----------
+* 0.11
+    - textures can be organised in subdirectories
+    - fixed trilinear filtering not applied everywhere in 0.10
 * 0.10.3
-    - replacement is run on vehicle docking
+    - replacement is run on docking
 * 0.10.2
     - prevent crashing when game database is corrupted
 * 0.10.1